dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 ### Online status

-If you took a look at the 2.37 version of the Dashboards app while offline, you may have noticed that many features of the app are disabled while offline, and some items in the interface change appearance.
+If you took a look at the 2.37 version of the Dashboard app while offline, you may have noticed that many features of the app are disabled while offline, and some items in the interface change appearance.

-The App Runtime provides a `useOnlineStatus` hook that can access the online or offline status of the app, which the Dashboards app uses to enable or disable those features.
+The App Runtime provides a `useOnlineStatus` hook that can access the online or offline status of the app, which the Dashboard app uses to enable or disable those features.
 Using the hook looks like this:

 ```jsx
 import { useOnlineStatus } from "@dhis2/app-runtime";